Emergency Vet in St. John

 Regardless of what kind of emergency your pet is having, we’ll be ready to receive them for treatment.
 At Coyne Veterinary Center in St. John, animal emergencies are always prioritized.
-We know that every minute counts, and we will never turn away an animal in need.
-Our hospital offers cutting-edge equipment, a dedicated surgical suite and a monitoring area where we can observe your pet’s progress following treatment.
+Our team knows that every minute counts, and we will never turn away an animal in need.
+Our emergency vet hospital offers cutting-edge equipment, a dedicated surgical suite and a monitoring area where we can observe your pet’s progress following treatment.

 Please see the list below for signs that your pet could be having an emergency.
 You can call us at (219) 627-3264 or bring your pet in right away for treatment.

 How to Tell if Your Pet is Having an Emergency

 Even a minor change in your pet’s behavior could signify something more serious.
 Some of the more common emergency indicators include:

 - Vomiting and/or diarrhea for over 24 hours